igolovic/rfid-sgtin96-database-api/README.md

 **High-level overview**

-This RESTful web API application receives company and product data using JSON as format, while product items are encoded using RFID and SGTIN-96 standards, it parses the data and stores it in SQL database, it gives reports on product item count for product items stored in SQL database.
+This RESTful web API application receives company and product data using JSON as format, product items are encoded using RFID and SGTIN-96 standards, it parses the data and stores it in SQL database, it gives reports on product item count for product items stored in SQL database.
 Product items are received in JSON requests in form of hexadecimal RFID tags that contain SGTIN-96 encoded product items.
 Items are parsed and inserted into database and related to company and product.

 Technology used is .NET framework 5.
 Backend server-side C# code in form of web API methods handles POST and GET requests.
 POST handler methods parse received data and populate (insert/update) records into Sql Server or Azure SQL database.
 GET handler method returns report with counts of number of product items grouped by several conditions.
 In backend there is a normalized SQL database in which verified data is written.
 Project contains both Sql Server and Azure SQL database creation scripts and can be run completely on-premise in IIS or it can be deployed to Azure and use Azure SQL.